OmarMakled/laravel-newletter/README.md

 ### Installation

-- To start the project you need to run docker compose up -d it will pull the images if not exists and spin up the containers.
+- To start the project you need to run `docker compose up -d` it will pull the images if not exists and spin up the containers.

-- Run make install to install dependencies if this is the first time.
+- Run `make install` to install dependencies if this is the first time.
  🎯

-### Send NewsLetter
+### Process Campaigns

+Run make `cron-start`🎯

 ### API